It is time to BUST some myths about bloat and Great Danes!

 MYTH BUSTING – Gastropexy does NOT prevent bloat.
 We cannot say this loud enough.

-If you have chosen Gastropexy for your dog, your dog is STILL susceptible to risk factors and may still bloat.
+If you have chosen Gastropexy for your dog, your dog is STILL susceptible to risk factors and may still bloat, however, bloat will be less likely to kill them.

 Torsion is what happens, during bloat, when the bloated stomach turns over on itself.
 Torsion is extremely serious, painful and deadly.